ArnaudDuhamel/countryNameCollector/README.md

 # Country Name Collector

-This program collects the country names from this API's endpoint:
+This program collects the country's common names from this API's endpoint:

 ```
 https://restcountries.com/v3.1/all